Contributor: Suzanne Riordan. Lesson ID: 13152

 Captain Fredrick Benteen was known for his skill and bravery in the Civil War and was in command of a battalion under Custer at Little Bighorn.

-Benteen was one of the men who had a strong dislike of Custer.
+Benteen was one of the men who strongly disliked Custer.
 He considered him a braggart (someone who brags a lot, a vain person).

 Benteen questioned Custer's order when he was told to split off and take his men to scout a certain area.
 He scouted for several hours and did not find any Native Americans.
 He turned around to rejoin Custer.